Ultimate P\'olya Gamma Samplers -- Efficient MCMC for possibly imbalanced binary and categorical data: Introduction

-The rest of the paper is structured as follows.
-Section~\ref{section:binary} introduces the ultimate P\'{o}lya-Gamma sampler for binary data.
-This sampling strategy is extended to multinomial data in Section~\ref{section:MNL} and to binomial data in Section~\ref{section:binomial}.
-For all three types of models, the ultimate P\'{o}lya-Gamma sampler is compared to alternative algorithms for simulated data in Section~\ref{section:app}.
-Section~\ref{section:ssm} considers binary state space models.
+The remainder of the paper is structured as follows.
+Section~\ref{section:binary} introduces the UPG sampler.
+This sampling strategy is extended to \SFS{categorical} data in Section~\ref{section:MNL} and to binomial data in Section~\ref{section:binomial}.
+In Section~\ref{sec:sim_da}, the UPG sampler is compared to alternative DA algorithms.
+Section~\ref{section:appext} applies the framework to binary state space models and discusses the utility of the approach in the context of mixture-of-experts models.
 Section~\ref{section:conclude} concludes.